Pass the 2018 ICC M1 Residential Mechanical Inspector Exam!

-FAST-TABS – Approved quick reference tabs for your IRC codebook, approved for use when taking your ICC exam:
+FAST-TABS – Quick reference tabs for your IRC codebook, approved for use when taking your ICC exam:

 Navigate the IRC quickly and efficiently.
 Fast-tabs are a must-have item for IRC users and can dramatically lower the time spent searching through the codebook.

 You are allowed by ICC to use our codebook tabs when taking your M1 Exam!

 QUICK-CARD – Quick lookup reference of key IRC codes:

 This 6-page laminated card places 2018 IRC essentials at your fingertips and helps familiarize you with key code sections.
 Quick-Card compiles Building, Mechanical, Plumbing, Fuel Gas, and Electrical requirements for the 2018 International Residential code into one easy reference.
 Quick-cards are a useful addition to your professional code library.